 Is M-Pesa Heading to Ethiopia?

-Kenya's Safaricom is about to strike a deal with Ethiopia's government to help introduce the M-Pesa mobile money and banking service to the country's population of more than 100 million, according to
+Kenya's Safaricom is about to strike a deal with Ethiopia's government to help introduce the M-Pesa mobile money and banking service to the country's population of more than 100 million, according to a report from Reuters.

 According to the trusted news service, which cited anonymous sources within Kenya's telecoms sector, Safaricom is in talks to license the M-Pesa brand to an Ethiopian bank but host the M-Pesa platform servers in the Kenyan capital of Nairobi.
 Ethiopia's state-owned national telco Ethio Telecom, which has more than 58 million mobile customers, would then offer the service to mobile users.

 M-Pesa is a trusted service for money transfers, payments and banking services that is offered in 10 countries and used by more than 30 million people (including more than 20 million in Kenya alone): The service enables more than 6 billion transactions per year.
 (See M-PESA Awarded GSMA Mobile Money Certification for Operational Excellence and M-Pesa Reaches the Big One-O.)